-Riparian forest buffers are planned combinations

-of trees, shrubs, grasses, forbs and bioengineered structures adjacent to, or within, a stream designed to mitigate the impact of land use on the stream or creek.
-At the landscape level, riparian forest buffers link the land and aquatic environment, and perform vital ecological functions as a part of the network of watersheds that connect forest, agricultural and urban lands.
-By establishing, or managing, trees, shrubs and grasses in the zone adjacent to streams or creeks, water quality can be sustained or enhanced.
-However, to be effective, buffer management and design must include plants that are adapted to the specific riparian environment (flood regime, soils and topography), as well as management guidelines the landowner is willing to follow to keep the buffer healthy and effective.
+Riparian forest buffers are designed combinations of trees, shrubs, grasses, forbs and bioengineered structures adjacent to, or within, a stream channel designed to mitigate the impact of land use on the stream.
+The term riparian applies to what is commonly called the floodplain, and designed buffers often occupy only a portion of that landscape.
+At the landscape level, riparian forest buffers link land and aquatic ecosystems, and perform vital ecosystem services.
+By establishing, or managing, trees, shrubs and grasses in the zone adjacent to streams, water quality and aquatic ecosystem health can be sustained or enhanced.
+However, to be effective, buffer design and management strategies must include plants that are adapted to specific riparian environments (channel condition, flood regime, soils, water table depths, and upland topography), as well as provide management guidelines landowners are willing to follow to keep buffers healthy and effective.